Bass Residence

-Bass Residence (1970) is a home in Fort Worth, Texas classified as Modern architecture and designed by architect Paul Rudolph, a founder of the Sarasota School of Architecture, and he designed the home in that style.
+The Bass Residence (1970) is a home in Fort Worth, Texas classified as Modern architecture and designed by architect Paul Rudolph, a founder of the Sarasota School of Architecture, and he designed the home in that style.
 It was designed for Sid Bass and Anne Bass.
 The house features cantilevered horizontal shapes.

 History

 The home is an extravagant white multilevel structure which can be classified as Modern architecture.
 The single-family home was designed by Paul Rudolph for Sid and Anne Bass in 1966.
 Sid Bass was a billionaire who made his fortune in the oil business.
 Sid Bass commissioned the home while he was a young man.
 The grounds included a swimming pool and a courtyard for vehicles.
 The entrance is found at the uppermost level of the home.
 The driveway extends out of the east portion of the home and leads to the entrance.
 Above the entrance there is the dramatic feature of a horizontal 40 ft cantilevered overhang.
 The architect, Paul Rudolph, thought that the Bass house was the best home he had designed.